RuneBlaze/phylogenomic_dataset_construction/README.md

 [Trinity](https://github.com/trinityrnaseq/trinityrnaseq/wiki) Version 2.5.1 (newer versions may have a conflict with version of Salmon)

-[Transrate](http://hibberdlab.com/transrate/) Version 1.0.3 (Problems have been reported with some libraries of Salmon 0.8.2, please check that Salmon works properly.
-If you have problems with Salmon 0.8.2 you can install Transrate from [here](https://github.com/dfmoralesb/transrate), this will work with Salmon 0.9.1)
+[Transrate](http://hibberdlab.com/transrate/) Version 1.0.3 (Problems have been reported with some libraries of Salmon 0.6.2, please check that Salmon works properly.
+If you have problems with Salmon 0.6.0 you can install Transrate from [here](https://github.com/dfmoralesb/transrate), this will work with Salmon 0.8.2, which needs to be in the path as salmon)

 [Corset](https://github.com/Oshlack/Corset)

-[Salmon](https://github.com/COMBINE-lab/salmon/releases) Version v.0.9.1 (other versions won't work)
+[Salmon](https://github.com/COMBINE-lab/salmon/releases) Version v.0.9.1 (This is used for Corset and have not been tested with newer versions).
+You need to name this version salmon-0.9.1.

 [TransDecoder](https://github.com/TransDecoder/TransDecoder/wiki) Version 5.3.0 (older or newer versions probably will affect when shortening the names of translated transcripts)